 This course will trace the developments in conflict as well as peace and change in Europe since the end of the cold war to the present.
-From the violent break-up of Yugoslavia to the current war on Ukraine, students will be using lenses of critical peace and conflict studies to comparatively explore themes of post-liberal peace, everyday peace, feminist peace and security, as well as justice, narratives, and contested memories after conflict.
+Based in Vienna, a city at the crossroads of Western and Eastern Europe and a hub of international diplomacy, the course will examine European responses to conflict from multiple perspectives.
+From Vienna's position as a center for international organizations to discussions of the violent break-up of Yugoslavia to the current war on Ukraine, students will be using lenses of critical peace and conflict studies to comparatively explore themes of post-liberal peace, everyday peace, feminist peace and security, as well as justice, narratives, and contested memories after conflict.